 ACTExchange of contractsCommon law approach + standard contract

-WAEarlier of: full purchase price paid OR buyer entitled to / given possessionStandard contract for sale
+WAEarlier of: full purchase price paid OR buyer entitled to / given possessionJoint Form (REIWA / Law Society WA) standard contract

-NTEarlier of: full purchase price paid OR buyer entitled to / given possessionStandard contract for sale
+NTEarlier of: full purchase price paid OR buyer entitled to / given possessionLaw Society NT standard contract

 Contracts can vary this default.
 Always check with your conveyancer.